rosette-api/helm/charts/rosette-server/README.md

 To allow the root extraction process to work properly, `rootsAccessMode` should, preferably, be `ReadWriteMany`.
 If the persistent volume doesn't allow `many` access, `ReadWriteOnce` works as well.
 In this case, the job is scheduled to the same node as the Rosette Server pod(s), with a required affinity.
 Make sure that this node has enough resources for the job, otherwise a deadlock situation can arise if the extraction of new roots are expected.

-**TODO:  SETH pushed the `InitContainer` execution that does the perm change.
-Decide if that's the right thing.**

-The runtime user for the Root extraction images and Rosette Server is `2001`.
-If user `2001` doesn't have write access on the volume, the extraction will fail.
-To avoid this, you can give user id `2001` write access on your volume, or set `rootsExtractionSecurityContext` in **values.yaml**, and change the user inside the containers.

 The Rosette Server startup fails if all required roots are not found, so the Rosette Server pods might restart a few times while the root extraction is ongoing.
 During the extraction of the last root, Rosette Server will be able to start up, but endpoints relying on the root being extracted will fail if they receive a request before the extraction is complete.